William Spriggs

-William Edward Spriggs (born 1955) is an American economist who worked as chair of the Howard University Department of Economics from 2005 to 2009 and assistant secretary of labor for policy from 2009 to 2012.
-He is also a professor of economics at Howard University and chief economist for the AFL-CIO.
+William Edward Spriggs (April 8, 1955 – June 6, 2023) was an American economist who was a professor of economics at Howard University, chief economist for the AFL-CIO, and Assistant Secretary of Labor for Policy in the Obama administration from 2009 to 2012.

-Spriggs' work and research focuses on workforce discrimination, minimum wage, national and international labor standards, and pay equity.
-He supports organized labor and liberal economics.
-Spriggs has been mentioned as a potential United States secretary of labor or member of the Federal Reserve Board of Governors.
+Spriggs' work and research focused on workforce discrimination, minimum wage, national and international labor standards, and pay equity.
+He supported organized labor and liberal economics.

 Early life and education

-Spriggs was born in Washington D.C.
-His father was a Tuskegee Airman who held a PhD in physics and worked as a professor.
-His mother was a World War II veteran and school teacher.
+Spriggs was born in Washington, D.C., on April 8, 1955.
+His father, Thurman Spriggs, was a Tuskegee Airman who held a PhD in physics and worked as a professor.
+His mother, Julienne (Henderson) Spriggs, was a World War II veteran and school teacher.

 Spriggs attended public elementary schools in northeast and southeast Washington D.C. at the same time his mother was finishing her college degree.
+He spent much of his subsequent upbringing in Norfolk, Virginia, after his father began teaching at Norfolk State University.

 After high school, Spriggs earned a Bachelor of Arts degree in economics and political science from Williams College.
 He continued onto graduate school on a National Science Foundation Minority Graduate Fellowship.
 He attended the University of Wisconsin–Madison, where he earned his Master of Arts (1979) and PhD (1984), both in economics.
 His doctoral dissertation focused on the accumulation of wealth by African Americans in Virginia between 1900 and 1914.
 He earned the National Economic Association's 1985 dissertation prize for his work.
 During this time, he also served as a co-president of the American Federation of Teachers Local 3220.